bertiqwerty/rvimage/README.md

 All annotations are also stored in the project file in json format.

+Besides labeling tools we also provide means to filter the images to select from and different ways to zoom in and out.

+### Zoom

+You can zoom anytime with holding <kbd>Ctrl</kbd> and pressing <kbd>+</kbd> or <kbd>-</kbd>.

+You can also use the separate zoom tool and draw a box on the image area you want to see enlarged.

+To move the zoomed area hold <kbd>Alt</kbd> and drag with the left mouse button.

 ### Filtering

 You can filter for images to appear in the left selection area.
 The entered string will reveal those